Bassem-2000/Plant-Disease-Detection/README.md

 - just download the dataset from this **[Dataset](https://www.kaggle.com/datasets/abdallahalidev/plantvillage-dataset)** then download the repo and here you are ready to run the code or you can use the model.h5 instead of all the steps.

 ## Usage Guide:
-- I put the image paths and labels from the mat file into a dataframe to make it easier for me here is the snippet
+- I put the image paths and label into a dataframe to make it easier for me here is the snippet

  ![dataframe](https://github.com/Bassem-2000/Images/blob/main/dataframe.png?raw=true)